-Ms Rhian Bond left the Committee meeting.
+Mr Rob Elliott left the Committee meeting.

-The Committee SUPPORTED the PNA for submission to the Board at its next meeting on 30th September 2021.
+The Committee SUPPORTED the submission to WG of the BJC to progress the Phase 1 GGH works, to be approved via Chair's Action prior to ratification by the Board at its meeting on 30th September 2021.